pulsar7official/pul7sar-bot/docs/04_RENDERING_SPECIFICATION.md

 - draw_texture
 - draw_overlay

+No additional Canvas drawing operation may be introduced without updating this specification and the Architecture Specification.

 Canvas also exposes the following result-retrieval operation:

 - get_result

 get_result is not a drawing primitive.

 It is used only to retrieve the completed rendered image after all Layer drawing operations have finished.

 Renderer MUST call get_result exactly once after dispatching the complete ordered Layer collection.

-No additional Canvas drawing operation may be introduced without updating this specification and the Architecture Specification.

 Canvas implementations may vary.

 The remainder of the system must remain unaware of the chosen backend.

----

 # 11. Renderer Specification